Mike Leach (tennis): University of Michigan

 Leach accepted a tennis scholarship to attend the University of Michigan, where he won the 1982 NCAA singles title was the first married NCAA winner in history, and was a two-time All-American.
 He played for Michigan's tennis team from 1979 to 1982.
 As a sophomore, he was Michigan's top player with a 24-4 singles record, leading to the Big Ten singles and doubles titles.
 As a junior, Leach won all but two individual matches and made the final 16 in the NCAA Tournament.
 His performance earned him All-America honors in 1981.
 In 1982, as an unseeded player, he was a long shot to win the NCAA singles title against future 12-year professional Brad Gilbert of Pepperdine.
 Leach pressured the usually consistent Gilbert into errors and thrilled the collegiate tennis world by winning the 1982 NCAA singles title in straight sets (7–5, 6–3).
-He became only the second Wolverine to win the national title, joining Barry MacKay who won the singles title in 1957.
+He became only the second Wolverine to win the national title, joining Barry MacKay (tennis) who won the singles title in 1957.
 He was also a two-time Big Ten Conference doubles champion with Matt Horwitch in 1980 and with Mark Mees in 1982.
 In four years at Michigan, Leach had a record of 99–19 in singles competition and 80–15 in doubles competition.